appsemble/appsemble/docs/guide/security.md

 their password.
 This method also allows for the usage of the [`user.login` and `user.register` actions](/docs/reference/actions#user.login).

+This login option can be customized by naming pages `Login` and `Register`.
+Doing so will display these pages instead of the default app login and register pages.

 The third login option allows for setting up your own login methods using [OAuth2](oauth2.md) or [SAML2.0](saml.md) which are described in more detail in their own pages.